ethereum/pm/All Core Devs Meetings/Meeting 35.md

 # Agenda
 1. Testing
 1. EIP712: Add eth_signTypedData as a standard for machine-verifiable and human-readable typed data signing with Ethereum keys
-1. Governance and EIP1
+1. EIP process updates, Fellowship of Ethereum Magicians
-1. Casper and sharding - update from Taipei retreat
+1. Casper and sharding - research update from Taipei retreat
 1. On Constantinople - timing, what to include
 1. Client/research updates